Langtang National Park (or Lamtang National Park) offers some of the best trekking destinations after the Sagarmatha/Everest and Annapurna regions

 Top Treks to Do in the Langtang Region

-Langtang Valley is home to high-altitude viewpoints, holy lakes, and beautiful valleys.
+The Langtang region of Nepal is home to high-altitude viewpoints, holy lakes, and beautiful valleys.
 Just visiting Langtang Valley alone won’t help you grasp the full essence of the entire national park, for sure.

 • Gosaikunda Lake: A sacred lake in the Langtang region dedicated to Lord Shiva, who is believed to have thrown his trident into the mountains, forming the lake in order to drink water to cool his burning throat after Samudra Manthan.

-• Panch Pokhari: The combination of five ponds makes this a great monsoon destination, as the trail offers blooming wildflowers—an absolute favorite among locals here in Nepal.
+• Panch Pokhari: The combination of five ponds makes this a great monsoon destination, as the trail offers blooming wildflowers.
+It’s an absolute favorite among locals here in Nepal.

 Permits and Trekking Costs